aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/03-docker-buildspec.md

 EOF
 ```

-4. Commit & Push the created files to the CodeCommit repo
+5. Commit and Push your local created files to the remore repository hosted in CodeCommit.

 ```bash
 git add Dockerfile buildspec.yml script.py